Brand Names: Fulphila, Neulasta, Neulasta Onpro Kit, Nyvepria, Udenyca, Ziextenzo

 Capillary leak syndrome is a rare but serious side effect of pegfilgrastim.
 Call your doctor right away if you have signs of this condition, which may include: decreased urination, tiredness, dizziness or light-headed feeling, trouble breathing, and sudden swelling, puffiness, or feeling of fullness.

 Call your doctor at once if you have:

 - sudden or severe pain in your left upper stomach spreading up to your shoulder;

-- rapid breathing, feeling short of breath, pain while breathing;
+- shortness of breath, rapid breathing;

 - bruising, swelling, or a hard lump where the medicine was injected; or